Logging WMI Activity

 Logging activities for WMI core components occurs when the following registry keys are set:

-The following table lists the logging levels that can be defined in the registry.
+The following list lists the logging levels that can be defined in the registry.

 Logging level Description 0 No Logging 1 Log only errors 2 Verbose Logging (default)